metriccoders/metriccoders_notebooks/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [LICENSE](link-to-license) of the project.

-Thank you for contributing to [Repository Name]!
+Thank you for contributing to metriccoders_notebooks!
 Your efforts are greatly appreciated.